MySQL

 Note

-The database name supports regular expressions to read data from multiple databases.
+This parameter supports regular expressions to read data from multiple databases.
 You can use .* to match all databases.

 username

-The username for the MySQL database.
+The username for the MySQL database service.

 password

-The password for the MySQL database.
+The password for the MySQL database service.

 deserializer